 The muscles in your hands receive inputs from motor neurons, nerves that stimulate muscle contraction.
-Damage to these motor nerves can cause abnormal nerve signalling to your hand muscles, leading to uncontrolled hand movement or shaking hands.
+Damage to these motor nerves can cause abnormal nerve signaling to your hand muscles, leading to uncontrolled hand movement or shaking hands.
 While shaking hands can develop for a number of reasons, such as an underlying disease, vitamins might help prevent or treat shaking hands in some cases.
 Never take vitamin supplements, or other dietary supplements, without first consulting with your doctor.

 Video of the Day